 Five Rights The five pieces of information necessary to administer medication correctly.
-The Five Rights include: child, medication, route, time, and dose.
+The Five Rights include: child, medication, route, dose, and time.
 Matching the Five Rights each time medication is given will help prevent medication errors.
 See Handout 2.1 and 2.2.